-Our Board of Directors currently has eleven members.
+Our Board of Directors currently has ten members.
 We have a classified Board of Directors, which is divided into three classes of directors whose terms expire at different times.
 Vacancies on the Board of Directors may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board of Directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.

-There are three directors in Class II, all of whose term of office expires in 2021.
-Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders.
-If elected at the Annual Meeting, each of these nominees would serve for a three-year term ending upon the earlier of: (1) such nominee's successor being elected and qualified at the Company's 2024 Annual Meeting of Stockholders or upon the adjournment of such meeting if there is no successor as a result of a decrease in the number of authorized directors, and (2) such nominee's death, resignation or removal prior to the Company's 2024 Annual Meeting of Stockholders.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for our three nominees listed below.
+There are four directors in Class III, all of whose terms of office expires at the Annual Meeting.
+Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders, except for Muna Bhanji, who was elected by the Board of Directors on February 17, 2021 to fill a vacancy created by an increase in the number of directors.
+Ms. Bhanji was recommended to our Board of Directors for election by our Chief Executive Officer.
+If elected at the Annual Meeting, each of these nominees would serve for a three-year term ending upon the earlier of: (1) such nominee's successor being elected and qualified at the Company's 2025 Annual Meeting of Stockholders or upon the adjournment of such meeting if there is no successor as a result of a decrease in the number of authorized directors, and (2) such nominee's death, resignation or removal prior to the Company's 2025 Annual Meeting of Stockholders.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for our four nominees listed below.